 So much detail has gone into this Hotel of Ice.
 Even some of the door arches are individually designed.
-We sit and enjoy a hot chocolate.
-We meet a lovely Romanian family that have come for a day visit.
+We sit and enjoy hot chocolate.
+We meet a lovely Romanian family that has come for a day visit.

 What is unique about this Hotel of Ice, is that it is built each year.
 That is correct – and each year it is a new style, and new theme; so you could visit every year and get a pleasant surprise.

 This year it has a zodiac theme and here are the 12 zodiac signs you will see the rooms themed in:

 As we walk into the dining and bar area, we decide to head behind the curtains and explore the twelve bedrooms made of ice.

 The first room is Sagittarius, where Explorason pretends to be an ice sculpture.

 Different rooms have a table and 2 stools, or an armchair – made of ice of course.
 All are individual.